Ways to Give

 If you hold highly appreciated but low-yield stocks, consider using them to fund a charitable remainder trust or a charitable gift annuity to Sterling College.
 We can convert the stocks to income investments and provide you with a long-term income stream while minimizing your taxable capital gains.
 For more information on how a gift of stock or bonds might work for you, please contact the Office of Gift Planning.

 Vice President – Wealth Management

 By contributing commodities (wheat, corn, cattle, etc.) to Sterling College, you are benefiting students with the full cash value of your donation.
 For more information, click here.

 Gifts to Sterling College are a wonderful way to recognize those who had a powerful influence on our lives.
 Unless you are making a gift to Sterling's annual operations in honor or remembrance of someone, it is best to contact the Advancement Office to discuss where to place a legacy gift that will give the greatest presence and testimony to the honoree's legacy and also benefit the College's mission.

 Not only can a bequest support God's work at Sterling College, but it may provide significant savings in estate taxes.

 We suggest four ways to consider a gift to Sterling through this document:

-- Count the College as a Child - many of our alumni & friends have been following this option.
+- Count the College as a child - Many of our alumni and friends have been following this option.
 If you have three children, then add Sterling College as a child and divide your estate four ways.